Liavse/Google_trends_de_proj/README.md

 ## Data Analysis
 All spark DF transformed files are stored in S3 and there is Athena above S3.
 External Table partitioned by location_name for free hand sql analysis.
+In addition, there is a warehouse on Redshift which triggered by every single parquet file proccessed by spark

 ## Logs
 For every step there is a log written to Aws OpenSearch with Kibana dashboard into logs_py index.